 Manufacturing Jobs Still Matter, As Does the Dollar

-in Government, Manufacturing & Sourcing/by MAM TeamMade in USA – All American Clothing Company Keeps True to Its Name
+Government, Manufacturing & SourcingMade in USA – All American Clothing Company Keeps True to Its Name

-in American Made, Products/by MAM TeamIn an age where approximately 98 percent of all clothing worn by Americans is produced overseas, Nickol’s company is a true rarity.
+American Made, ProductsIn an age where approximately 98 percent of all clothing worn by Americans is produced overseas, Nickol’s company is a true rarity.
 Furthermore, his ideas about how to run a clothing manufacturing company are a far cry from modern industry standards.
 No pep talks about profit and productivity here.
 Nickol’s company mantra is: “Creativity, implementation and progress.”

 Inspired by a shocking discovery